 - Nori sheets are made similarly to the way papers are made.
 The seaweed is shredded and pulped, before pressing them into thin sheets and drying them.

-Taste and Texture: Nori sheets have a mild and slightly salty taste, with an umami flavor.
-Nori sheets are thin and crisp, with a slightly chewy and brittle texture.
+Taste and Texture: Mild, slightly salty with umami flavor.
+Thin and crisp with slightly chewy, brittle texture.

 Beans, Legumes, and Grains